 He chose the edge of huge wallow for our break.
 Clouds dusted the sky as it dimmed.
 A warm breeze floated across the truck.
 We disembarked, me with camera in hand and binoculars around my neck.
 Dixon politely retreated for his cigarette, standing in hat and fleece, looking out across the silent bush.
-His nondescript e-cigarette was took quite some attempts to light up, and I could grok that his thoughts were on buying new ones with CBD cartridges online.
+His nondescript e-cigarette was took quite some attempts to light up, and I could grok that his thoughts were on buying new ones with CBD.

 This was the night of popcorn, a true addictive habit of mine.
 That and white wine made all quite nice.
 Strolling from the Land Cruiser and the rest of our group, I inhaled the silence and the soft aromas of whatever flora surrounded me.

 Not far from me, but further from the truck, stood Katie, a colleague’s friend who had joined us for the safari.
 She stared out across the bush, north, I think, toward clumps of shrubbery and open grass.

 Then, she looked at me, and pointed, and said something rather strangled.
 I tried to understand, and then finally I heard, “hyena.
 Hyena!”